 Likewise, consider removing any cumbersome or buggy tech products before you list.
 Just as smart products can boost your listing, they can also hurt the home sale if they glitch during showings.

-Highlight the Technology
+2. Highlight the technology

 Once you decide which smart home devices and appliances stay, highlight them in your marketing efforts.
 For example, give the products a shout-out in the listing description.